j3qq4hch/UAVCAN_tutorial/tutorial2/readme.md

 ![](plot_all.png)

 Now you should see something like this:

+**Important note** You may adjust the scale of time and value axes by moving the mouse while holding right button pressed

 ![](plot.png)